DeepwaterExploration/legacydocs/docs/products/explorehd_heavy.md

 * Cable is properly waterproofed, following the steps in the previous page.

-* Cable penetrator has the o-ring in the o-ring groove.
+* Cable penetrator has the o'ring in the o'ring groove.

 * Cable penetrator is on the outer portion of the electronic housing end cap.